ksdenisova/Plower/README.md

 To run the Unit tests for the React app, run this command in the Terminal:

 `npm test`

+# How to Deploy
+To deploy Plower app to Raspberry Pi locally, run this command in the Terminal:

+`balena push Plower`

 # How to Use Plower